 Read more at Kid's health growing pains site.

-Growing pains chiropractic would suggest this probably more to do with joint hypermobility than being neurological in nature.
+Growing pains chiropractic would suggest this probably has more to do with joint hypermobility than being neurological in nature.

 We know that in adults hypermobility is certainly problematic; show me a person who can pick strawberries without bending their knees and I'll show you someone with lower back issues.